 - Closing or escrow fee.
 This fee goes to the escrow agent who helps you close.
 It can vary based on the purchase price of the home.

 - Attorney fees.
 Some states require you to have an attorney.
 Their fees may be bundled into your closing costs.

 - Miscellaneous fees.
 A number of smaller fees may also be included at closing, from the cost of a credit check to the cost of registering your purchase with the local government.

 How to estimate your closing costs

-- A closing cost calculator, like this one from Bank of America, can help you estimate the amount you’ll want to budget for.
+Knowing what closing costs to expect can help better prepare you for the homebuying process.
+A closing costs calculator, like this one from Bank of America, can help you estimate the amount you’ll want to budget for.